cylc/cylc-admin/docs/proposal-cylc-set.md

   - If the `succeeded` or `failed` outputs are set, disable automatic retries

 3. Force expire tasks
+  - Allow waiting tasks to expire without running
-  - Allow the scheduler to forget incomplete tasks without completing them
+  - Allow the scheduler to forget incomplete tasks without completing them (whether by running them again, or force-setting their required outputs)
   - Make `cylc remove` obsolete
-  - If `expired` remains a task state (see below) this *results* in a state change, but we don't have to think of it as a manual state reset
+  - This amounts to a Cylc 7 style "state reset", but - see below - `expired` should really be demoted to a task attribute

 ## The New Command